 Did you know that indoor humidity, or relative humidity (RH), in your home should be between 30% and 50%?
 Not only is this range comfortable for people, but it also works well to prevent mold and mildew from developing.
-When this limit is crossed (which happens a lot more than you’d expect), problems tend to occur.
+When this limit is crossed (which happens a lot more often than you’d expect), problems tend to occur.

 For example, if moisture starts accumulating in your storage unit, anything you have inside will become susceptible to mold, mildew, corrosion and rust.
 This can be especially dangerous for stored goods and items of personal value like clothing, photos, wood, leather and electronic appliances.